tbates/umx/developer/examples/weighting/weighted_analyses.md

 # Step 3: Make a windowed version

-First, let's make up a simple ramp-style weight variable which assumes we've want to weight scores proportional to their score for some reason.
+First, let's make up a simple ramp-style weight variable which assumes we've want to weight scores proportional to their position in the dataset for some reason.

 ```S
 weightVector = seq(0,1, length = nSubs)*2